SufyaanKhateeb/Learning-Web-Dev/Backend/Day2/README.md

 LIKE works with strings only.
 So we need to type cast data types accordingly.<br><br>
 For type casting, use `::`.<br><br>

-Rest can be better understood by watching and implementing simultaneously from the video at https://www.youtube.com/watch?v=7Hv8uhwK8qk&t=1889s
+Foreign key and Rest can be better understood by watching and implementing simultaneously from the video at https://www.youtube.com/watch?v=7Hv8uhwK8qk&t=1889s